By Erik Noonan | June 9, 2026

 Minnesota did not pass new laws governing e-bikes this session.
 There is no helmet mandate for youth e-bike riders.
 There is no new local authority to set e-bike-specific speed limits.
 There is no new position at the Department of Public Safety.
 None of it passed.
 None of it became law.

-These provisions were proposed — as late amendments to HF 3785, our e-moto clarification bill — and their addition is largely why the bill didn’t advance in the House.
+These provisions were proposed — as late additions to SF 4186, our e-moto clarification bill — and their piling-on is largely why the House companion bill (HF 3785) didn’t advance in the House.
 Proposed and blocked is not the same as enacted, and right now people are being told otherwise.

-Blaine PD shared a post this spring that got it wrong.
+Blaine PD shared a post this spring that was predicated on a lot of false information.
 Fox 9 ran a segment that needed a correction — they made the update, and we’re grateful, but the original video is still circulating on their socials and has been viewed by tens of thousands.
 We’ve seen about half a dozen other cities, departments, and community pages post similar misinformation.
 We’re not going down the list.
 The goal here isn’t to embarrass anyone.
 It’s to stop the spread before it gets someone cited for a law that doesn’t exist.

 HF 3785 / SF 4186 was more than eight months of work — BikeMN alongside MnDOT, the Department of Public Safety, law enforcement, trail managers, retailers, and legislators from both parties.
 The bill clarified one thing in Minnesota statute: e-motos are not e-bikes.

 The 2026 Electric-Assisted Bicycle Youth Operation Study, produced jointly by MnDOT and DPS, confirmed what BikeMN has been saying for years.
-The devices causing problems on trails and roadways aren’t legal e-bikes.
-They’re e-motos — heavier, faster machines that exceed the 750-watt and 20-mph federal thresholds that define a legal e-bike.
-The behavior people are upset about has a source, and the source isn’t a Class 2 e-bike.
+The devices causing problems on trails and roadways aren’t legally e-bikes.
+They’re e-motos — heavier, faster machines that exceed the 750-watt and 20-mph maximum throttle assisted pedal capable class 2 e-bikes or 28-mph max pedal assisted class 3 e-bikes thresholds that are the legal definition of an e-bike in MN.
+Dollars to donuts, the vehicles frustrating trail users and aggravating local law enforcement aren’t e-bikes, they’re e-motos.

 On the Youth Helmet Mandate